Amaranth: A Nutritious Gluten-Free Grain Substitute

 The Amaranth Plant

 Amaranth belongs to the genus Amaranthus.
-The genus is the first part of the scientific name of a plant and the species is the second part of the name.
-There are fifty to seventy species of Amaranthus.
+The genus is the first part of the scientific name of a plant and the species is the second part.
+Fifty to seventy species of Amaranthus exist.
 The exact number depends on the classification scheme that's used.
 Amaranthus is widespread and lives in many different countries.

 Amaranth isn't closely related to grains.
 Unlike grains, which have long and narrow leaves, amaranth plants have broad leaves.
-Grains belong to the plant family called the Poaceae or Gramineae.
-Amaranth belongs to the family Amaranthaceae.
+Grains belong to the plant family called the Poaceae (formerly known as the Gramineae) within a group of flowering plants known as monocots.
+Amaranth belongs to the family Amaranthaceae within the plant group known as dicots.

 Amaranth is a fast-growing plant and has been used by humans since ancient times.
 Archaeological evidence indicates that the seeds were gathered as early as 4000 BC.